LambdaHack/LambdaHack/README.md

 though they mostly overlap with commandline options (and will be totally merged at some point).

-You can use HPC with the game as follows
+You can use HPC with the game as follows (a quick manual playing session after the automated tests would be in order, too, since our tests don't touch the topmost UI layer).

     cabal clean
     cabal install --enable-library-coverage
     make test
-    hpc report --hpcdir=dist/hpc/mix/LambdaHack-0.2.10.6/ LambdaHack
+    hpc report --hpcdir=dist/hpc/mix/LambdaHack-0.2.14/ LambdaHack
-    hpc markup --hpcdir=dist/hpc/mix/LambdaHack-0.2.10.6/ LambdaHack
+    hpc markup --hpcdir=dist/hpc/mix/LambdaHack-0.2.14/ LambdaHack

 The debug option `--stopAfter` is required for any screensaver mode game invocations that gather HPC info, because HPC needs a clean exit